You can configure Orbot so that all network traffic on your device or only traffic of specific apps like DAVx⁵ is routed over it.

 - Start Orbot and let it connect to the Tor network.

-- Open DAVx⁵, choose Settings from the app drawer and enable "Override proxy settings".
-Set the proxy to
+- Open DAVx⁵, choose Settings from the app drawer, and configure it as follows:

-- When DAVx⁵ connects to a CalDAV/CardDAV server, it will use the Orbot HTTP proxy and thus connect over Tor.
+- When DAVx⁵ now connects to a CalDAV/CardDAV server, it will use the Orbot proxy and thus connect over Tor.